pivotal/blog/content/post/react-integration-tests-with-enzyme.md

 date: 2017-09-29T14:05:25Z
 draft: true
 short: |
-  Enzyme is a popular React unit test library but we took a stab at using it for full-on frontend integration tests.
+  We used Enzyme, a popular React unit testing library, for full-on frontend integration tests.
-  This blog post is an account of the challenges we faced, how we dealt with them and where it took us.
+  Find out how this greatly improved feedback, and avoid some pitfalls we've come across.
 title: React integration testing with Enzyme
 image: /images/react-integration-tests-with-enzyme.gif
 ---

 # The beginning
-Earlier this year while setting up a new Spring Boot + React Redux project we realised there was a hole in our setup: frontend integration tests weren’t really there.
+Earlier this year while setting up a React Redux project, we realised there was a layer missing in our testing pyramid: integration tests weren’t really there.
-We had unit tests for components and end-to-end tests exercising both frontend and backend but the latter were slow making for a very long feedback loop.
+Multiple starter-seeds we looked at had unit tests for components and end-to-end tests but the latter were slow making for a very long feedback loop.
-We figured that fast integration tests for just the frontend could help a lot.
+We figured that fast integration tests could help a lot.

 It seemed that lack of integration tests in a React Redux app was particularly painful because of the following two reasons:

 - JavaScript is an untyped language.
-When app’s state structure changes, the compiler is not helpful in finding which unit tests should be updated;
+When the app’s state structure changes, the compiler cannot helpfind unit tests that need adjusting
 - In the Redux architecture everything is very loosely coupled.
-Various parts of the app (reducers, components, middleware) don’t know of each other’s existence as state changes are driven only by dispatched actions.
+Various parts of the app (reducers, components, middleware) by design don’t know of each others existence as state changes are driven only by dispatched actions.
 Testing individual bits in isolation gives absolutely no confidence that the whole thing works.

 ## Enzyme to the rescue?
 [Enzyme](http://airbnb.io/enzyme/) is a test utility which allows you to take a React component, render it in memory and inspect the output with a jQuery-like API.
-Primarily it is used as a unit test library: you typically render one component (and all its nested components) and verify that the output is as expected.
+Primarily it is used as a unit test library: you typically render one component with it's nested components and verify that the output is as expected.
 Enzyme implements React components' lifecycle methods and is suitable for testing of things like prop updates,